codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 lightbox="true"
 file="/images/gitops-promotions/tutorials/seq-promo-flow-all-target-envs.png"
 url="/images/gitops-promotions/tutorials/seq-promo-flow-all-target-envs.png"
-alt="Required target environments in Promotion Flow" caption="Required target environments in Promotion Flow" max-width="60%"
+alt="Required environments in Promotion Flow" caption="Required environments in Promotion Flow" max-width="60%"
 %}

-##### Save Promotion Flow
+##### Saving Promotion Flow
-The final step is to save the Promotion Flow by committing to Git.
+The final step is to save the Promotion Flow by clicking **Save Promotion Flow** on the top-right.
-As all aspects of promotions are declarative and Git-based, ...

-1. On the top-right, click **Save Promotion Flow**.
-1. Add the name, an optional description and click **Save**.
+Add a name and optional description, and click **Save**.
+The flow's YAML file lists the environment sequence.
-  You can also see the YAML version of the Promotion Flow you created, clearly listing the environments and their dependencies.

 {% include
 image.html